Puran poli

 Serving Suggestions

 Serve it hot with some more ghee poured over.
-You can serve puran poli warm or at room temperature with milk, ghee or curd (yogurt).
-You can serve it for breakfast, snack or dessert post meals.
+You can serve puran poli warm or at room temperature with milk, ghee, or curd (yogurt).
+You can serve it for breakfast, snacks, or dessert post-meals.
 It is served with hot milk flavored with cardamom and saffron.

-It can be served along with katachi amti (a spicy side dish made using the water left after cooking the dal) and khamang kakdi which is a refreshing salad made using cucmbers.
+It can be served along with katachi amti (a spicy side dish made using the water left after cooking the dal) and khaman kakdi which is a refreshing salad made using cucumbers.

 Piping hot poli served along with a dollop of ghee is so drool-worthy that I cannot express my feelings in words.